codersaiful/wc-quantity-plus-minus-button/readme.txt

 10. Quantity button in WooCommerce cart page

 == Change log ==

+= 1.2.3 =
+* Fixed: Cart update on change qty for cart page has been fixed.
+* Bug fixed.

 = 1.2.2 =
 * Fixed: Ajax add to cart for shop/category/Taxonomy page issue fixed.